Gemba/skyscraper/docs/CLIHELP.md

 For most modules a search query is sent to the scraping module in an URL format.
 This means that a filename such as "Rick Dangerous.lha" becomes "rick+dangerous".
 The '+' here means a space.
 You could probably also use the URL encoded space "rick%20dangerous" but my tests show that most modules expect spaces as '+'.
 And it is the "rick+dangerous" part that you, as the user, can pass as the query, like so:

 ```
-$ Skyscraper -p <PLATFORM> -s <MODULE> --query "rick+dangerous" <FILENAME>
+Skyscraper -p <PLATFORM> -s <MODULE> --query "rick+dangerous" <FILENAME>
 ```

 Remember to also add exactly one filename that you wish to use the override with.
 Otherwise the query will be ignored.

 If you apply the query option with a game filename, the flag `--refresh` (see below) is automatically set.

 Not all of the scraping modules are search name based.
 For instance, the `screenscraper` module can use a variety of different search methods.
-So for screenscraper you also have the option of overriding the checksums it uses to search for a game.
+So for Screenscraper you also have the option of overriding the checksums it uses to search for a game.
 This is especially convenient in cases where a filename exists multiple times in their database and your own local file doesn't match with any of the connected checksums (maybe you've compressed the rom yourself).
 In this case you can look up one of the working checksums on the Screenscraper website (screenscraper.fr) and override the checksum.

 You can use any combination of `crc=<CHECKSUM>`, `md5=<CHECKSUM>`, `sha1=<CHECKSUM>` and `romnom=<FILENAME>` (without the `<` and `>`!
 Also "romnom" is "rom name" in French - Screenscraper is operated from France).
 From Skyscraper 3.17 onwards you can also omit the `romnom=` search keyword when using the title search.
 Most times you only need one of these, but you can combine them by separating them with a `&`.